443eb9/bevy_entitiles/README.md

 **For English speakers: The English version is translated by ChatGPT so its accuracy is not granted.**

-If you want to submit the wiki in your language, a pr is welcomed.
+If you want to submit the wiki in your language, a PR is welcome.
 But please notice that only the wiki in zh_cn and en_us will be maintained officially.

 ## Future Goals